carpentries-incubator/life-sciences-workshop/_episodes/05-project-organisation-data-management-plan.md

 #### Exercise

 Think of a past project where you encountered some sort of data issue.
-Which of these ideas (file-naming, folder organisation, meta-data, data dictionaries, data management plans) would been useful and why?
+Which of these ideas (file-naming, folder organisation, meta-data, data dictionaries, data management plans) would be useful and why?